raspibolt/raspibolt/bonus/lightning/balance-of-satoshis.md

 * LND (or LND as part of Lightning Terminal/litd)
 * Requires an installation of Node v12.0+

-*Acknowledgments:*

-* This guide is modified from the [manual install guide](https://gist.github.com/openoms/823f99d1ab6e1d53285e489f7ba38602) for the Raspiblitz by @openoms.

 ## Check NodeJS

 * NojeJS v12.0 or above should have been installed for the BTC RPC Explorer.
 We can check our version of NodeJS with user "admin":